How to Dispose of Soil Properly (Without Getting Fined)

 • Local allotments – many are crying out for good soil

-• Some councils now charge £5–£20 per visit for soil and rubble
+• Restriction: Some councils now charge £5–£20 per load for “construction waste,” which includes soil and rubble.

 Additional costs to consider